sekharnc/multi-agent-sk/README.md

 ### Use cases / scenarios
 The multi-agent approach allows users to utilize multiple AI agents simultaneously for repeatable tasks, ensuring consistency and efficiency.
-The agents collaborate with a manager on various assignments for onboarding a new employee , such as HR and tech support AI working together to set up software accounts, configure hardware, schedule onboarding meetings, register employees for benefits, and send welcome emails.
-Additionally, these agents can handle tasks like procurement and drafting press releases.
+The agents collaborate with a manager on various assignments for performing the market research, such as SEC and Earning Calls AI working together to analyze the 10-K reports, understanding management positive and negative outlook for earning calls, due diligence on fundamental and technical analysis on a specific company.
+Additionally, these agents can handle tasks like generating market research artifacts in form of PDF.

 ### Business value
 Multi-agent systems represent the next wave of Generative AI use cases, offering entirely new opportunities to drive efficiencies in your business.
 The Multi-Agent -Custom Automation Engine Solution Accelerator demonstrates several key benefits: